rice-glaciology/cresis_tutorials/docs/doing-science/fabric-polarimetry.md

 ```

 Writing to `fabric_joint` rather than `fabric` keeps earlier stripping outputs
-in place for side-by-side comparison — worth doing whenever you change the
+in place for side-by-side comparison.
-solver.

 Start with `cluster.type = 'debug'`, which needs no compilation.
 Move to
 `'slurm'` only once a single frame runs clean.

 ### Whole seasons

 For batches that bypass `master.m` and the parameter spreadsheets entirely,
 `server/run_fabric_scratch.m` runs `fabric_task` over every frame of each input
-product in a per-product season table, writing to a **user scratch tree** rather
+product in a per-product season table, writing to a **user scratch directory** rather
-than the shared season tree. `server/run_deltak_scratch.m` is the same shape
+than the shared season directory. `server/run_deltak_scratch.m` is the same shape
 with `dtau_source = 'deltak'`, restricted to products that carry the complex
 ref/sec SLCs, so the two can be compared side by side.